yadevteam/mongoid-giza/README.md

 It returns a result array, where each position of the array is a [riddle result hash](http://rdoc.info/github/pat/riddle/Riddle/Client#query-instance_method), plus a key with the class name, that has the `Mongoid::Criteria` that selects the matching objects from the mongo database.

 Inside the `search` block use the `fulltext` method to perform a fulltext search.
-If multiple `fulltext` are called inside a `search` block, then each one will generate a separated query and will return a new position o the results array.

 To filter your search using the attributes defined on the index creation, use the `with` and `without` methods, that accept the name of the attribute and the value or range.